-Lease expiry structure for the Fund's property portfolio is presented in Figure 36.
-Maturities of lease contracts are scattered over 2016-2026 and they are well diversified among years.
-With the exception of 2019, in the coming 5 years annual lease maturities will be below 10% of the total annualized rental income (measured on 30 September 2016).
+Lease expiry structure for the Fund's property portfolio is presented in Figure 37.
+Maturities of lease contracts are scattered over 2017-2026 and they are well diversified among years.
+With the exception of 2019, in the coming 5 years through 2021 annual lease maturities will be between 5% and 10% of the total annualized rental income (measured on 31 March 2017).
+Year 2022 represent the highest portion of expiring leases accounting for over 25% of total annualized rental income as lease contracts of 4 out of the 10 largest tenants are set to mature that year.
 The Management Company emphasizes the importance of approaching tenants proactively before their contracts expire.

-Figure 36: Maturities of existing lease agreements, % of total annualized rental income, 30 September 2016
+Figure 37: Maturities of existing lease agreements, % of total annualized rental income, 31 March 2017